athul-22/pdfhubastrolandingpage/README.md

 ### Folder structure

-Inside Foxi Astro project, you'll see the following folders and files:
+Inside NotesDaddy Astro project, you'll see the following folders and files:

 ```plaintext
 /